kojiishi/monitor-input-rs/README.md

 ### Search display monitors by the name

-You can list display monitors by the partial match of their names.
+You can list display monitors by specifying part of their names.
 The following example lists all display monitors whose name have "Dell", without changing their input sources.